guillemangulo/CA-1-Advanced-Programming-Techniques/README.md

 ### [Que4](./Que4)
 * **Language:** Python
-* **Description:**This system extracts data from target websites to collect hotel rooms information.
+* **Description:** This system extracts data from target websites to collect hotel rooms information.
 The collected data is processed and exported into a structured CSV file for further analysis.

-*Student Name: [Guillem Angulo Hidalgo]*
+*Author: Guillem Angulo Hidalgo*